tu-delft-library/il-master-thesis-guide/book/1-explore.md

 ## Introduction:

 When you begin your thesis you are also at the start of your information journey.
 You might have some idea about your topic already, or maybe even a preliminary research question or design challenge.
 Exploring is about familiarising yourself more with your topic so that in the next phase you can do a focused search for the information you need.
-By exploring, you refine what information search questions or perhaps even thesis research question you want to answer and learn more about the broader academic context of your topic.
+By exploring, you  learn more about the broader general and academic context of your topic and refine what information search questions or perhaps even thesis research question you want to answer.

 ![explore literature](1-explore.png)

 Common activities during this phase of the your information journey include:

 - [1a.
-General Orientation on a Topic](1a-brainstorming.md) - Know how to do a general orientation on your topic
+General Orientation on a Topic](1a-general-orientation.md) - Know how to do a general orientation on your topic
 - [1b.
 Explore Academic Literature](1b-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature
 - [1c.
 Formulate a Question](1c-formulate-research-question.md) - Know how to formulate information search questions